University of Victoria (2016, 2018 Hosts)

 Simon Fraser University (2017 Hosts)

-Kelsey Blair is currently pursuing a PhD in English from Simon Fraser University.
+is a PhD Candidate in English from Simon Fraser University.
 Her research and teaching interests include: performance studies, theatre studies, affect theory, sport’s studies, gender theory, musical theatre studies, and empowerment studies.
 Kelsey is a graduate fellow at Simon Fraser’s Institute for Performance Studies.
 She is also an author, sport coach, and community art leader.